Shawn-gitman/Boar_Classification_Yolov5/README.md

 * Covolutional layers is in charge of training datas based on filter, weight, and bias.
 * Fully connected layers transfer 2d to 1d array in which it is used for classification results.

+## ● Why YOLOv5x?
+*  YOLOv5 is a leading and cutting edge technology for object detection.
+*  YOLOv5x has higher MaP in model training compare to YOLOv5s, YOLOv5m, and YOLOv5l.

 ## ● How To Implement?